 The energy content of a soil can change over time due to temperature variations.
 The heat flux through the soil matrix (conduction) can be a large component of the ground heat transfer.
 Note that non-conductive heat transfer by flow of water and water vapour can be a dominant form of heat transfer in cold climates (Kane et al. 2001).
-However, this initial implementation of heat transfer into WaSiM focuses solely on 1D conductive heat transfer.
+The user can choose to simulate heat transfer by advection starting with WaSiM version 9.00.13 (October 2012).